GATT, Its Purpose, History, with Pros and Cons

 For 47 years, GATT reduced tariffs.
 This boosted world trade 8 percent a year during the 1950s and 1960s.
 That was faster than world economic growth.
 Trade grew from $332 billion in 1970 to $3.7 trillion in 1993.

-It was seen as such a success that many more countries wanted to join.
+It was such a success that many more countries wanted to join.
 By 1995, there 128 members, generating at least 80 percent of world trade.

-By increasing trade, GATT promoted world peace. in the 100 years before GATT, the number of wars was ten times greater than the 50 years after GATT.
+By increasing trade, GATT promoted world peace.
+In the 100 years before GATT, the number of wars was 10 times greater than the 50 years after GATT.
 Before World War II, the chance of a lasting trade alliance was only slightly better than 50/50.

-GATT also improved communication by providing incentives for smaller countries to learn English, the language of the world's largest consumer market.
+GATT also improved communication.
+It provided incentives for countries to learn English, the language of the world's largest consumer market.
 This adoption of a common language reduced misunderstanding.
 It also gave less developed countries a competitive advantage.
-English gave them insight into the developed country's culture, marketing and product needs.
+English gave them insight into the developed country's culture, marketing, and product needs.